-What Transparency USA does is wade through all that raw data so you don’t have to.
-We add it to our ever-growing database, allowing you to easily search the name of any candidate, PAC or donor.
+Transparency USA wades through all that raw data so you don’t have to.
+We add it to our ever-growing database, allowing you to easily search the name of any candidate, PAC, or donor.
 You can quickly see a snapshot of their current financial position, along with individual transaction details and historic data.

 Our “Where Did TUSA Get These Numbers?” series is for our detail-oriented users, who want to know exactly what we do to bring you the most accurate campaign finance information available for every state in our database.
 You’re our kind of people.

 Florida is one of our most unique states, particularly when it comes to how our team gets access to campaign finance reports.
 It’s the only state in our growing database that physically mails us DVDs, which we think exemplifies how each state handles report data according to their own specifications.
 Here’s how we get the numbers you see on our Florida page.

 The Florida Department of State provides access to campaign finance report data in two places: